 Flag name Value Meaning EditOwned 0x00000008 If this flag is set, the server MUST allow the specified user's client to modify a Message object that was created by that user in the folder.
 If this flag is not set, the server MUST NOT allow the user's client to modify Message objects that were created by that user.
 If the client sets the EditAny flag, the client MUST set this flag as well.
-DeleteOwned 0x0000010 If this flag is set, the server MUST allow the specified user's client to delete any Message object that was created by that user in the folder.
+DeleteOwned 0x00000010 If this flag is set, the server MUST allow the specified user's client to delete any Message object that was created by that user in the folder.
 If this flag is not set, the server MUST NOT allow the user's client to delete Message objects that were created by that user.
 If the client sets the DeleteAny flag, the client MUST set this flag as well.
 EditAny 0x00000020 If this flag is set, the server MUST allow the specified user's client to modify any Message object in the folder.
 If this flag is not set, the server MUST NOT allow the user's client to modify Message objects that are owned by other users.
 DeleteAny 0x00000040 If this flag is set, the server MUST allow the specified user's client to delete any Message object in the folder.
-If this flag is not set, the server MUST NOT allow the user's client to delete Message objects that are owned by other users. create new folders within the folder.
-If this flag is not If this flag is set, the server MUST allow the specified user's client to create new folders within the folder.
-If this flag is not set, the server MUST NOT allow the user's client to create new folders within the folder. modify properties set on the folder itself, including the If this flag is set, the server MUST allow the specified user's client to modify properties set on the folder itself, including the folder permissions.
+If this flag is not set, the server MUST NOT allow the user's client to delete Message objects that are owned by other users.
+CreateSubFolder 0x00000080 If this flag is set, the server MUST allow the specified user's client to create new folders within the folder.
+If this flag is not set, the server MUST NOT allow the user's client to create new folders within the folder.
+FolderOwner 0x00000100 If this flag is set, the server MUST allow the specified user's client to modify properties set on the folder itself, including the folder permissions.
 If this flag is not set, the server MUST NOT allow the specified user's client to make those modifications.
-The client uses this flag when displaying permission flag nor the FolderOwner flag is set, the specifie does not display the permissions list for the folder specified user's client displays the folder permission PidTagRights property ([MS-OXCFOLD] section 2 This flag has no meaning to the server regarding folder permissions.
+FolderContact 0x00000200 This flag has no meaning to the server regarding folder permissions.
 The client uses this flag when displaying permissions.
 If neither this flag nor the FolderOwner flag is set, the specified user's client does not display the permissions list for the folder.
-Instead, the specified user's client displays the folder permissions specified in the PidTagRights property ([MS-OXCFOLD] section 2.2.2.2.2.8), which contains the folder permissions only for that user. retrieve the folder's permissions list, as specified in so to see the folder in the folder hierarchy table , or to folder.
-If the client sets the ReadAny flag or the FolderOwner flag, the FreeBusySimple If this flag is set, the server MUST allow the specified user's retrieve brief information about the appointments on the cale through the Availability Web Service Protocol, as specified in OXWAVLS].
-If this flag is not set, the server MUST NOT allow specified user's client to retrieve information through the Availability Web Service Protocol. <3> If the client sets the FreeBusyDetailed flag, it MUST set this as well.
+Instead, the specified user's client displays the folder permissions specified in the PidTagRights property ([MS-OXCFOLD] section 2.2.2.2.2.8), which contains the folder permissions only for that user.
+FolderVisible 0x00000400 If this flag is set, the server MUST allow the specified user's client to retrieve the folder's permissions list, as specified in section 3.1.4.1, to see the folder in the folder hierarchy table, or to open the folder.
+If the client sets the ReadAny flag or the FolderOwner flag, the client MUST set this flag as well.
+FreeBusySimple 0x00000800 If this flag is set, the server MUST allow the specified user's client to retrieve brief information about the appointments on the calendar through the Availability Web Service Protocol, as specified in [MS-OXWAVLS].
+If this flag is not set, the server MUST NOT allow the specified user's client to retrieve information through the Availability Web Service Protocol.<3> If the client sets the FreeBusyDetailed flag, it MUST set this flag as well.